 Joby GorillaPod 325 comes with some decent features, we get a perfect tripod for a lot less money.
 It comes with 3 tiny legs that are completely bendable, meaning that you can attach it everywhere you want.
 You can twist the legs to grab onto bar, tree, or anything that’s thin enough.
 The rubber pads at the bottom ensure that the tripod is stable and since it’s only 52g heavy, you won’t even notice that you have it!

 The supported weight of 325g isn’t anything impressive.
 However, it’s great for tight spaces, as well as compact camera systems.

 Manfrotto has its roots even in the budget segment.
 Just a minute ago, we reviewed an amazing Manfrotto tripod and believe me – you’re in for a treat with this one!
 A small and lightweight tripod such as this one is great for compact cameras and even small DSLRs.
 Despite its lack of size, the stability is great although we don’t have quality rubber paddings at the bottom.
 The weight of 230g is still on the lighter side of the spectrum and it even supports 650g of weight.

-- Quick-Release Plate with Standard 1/4”-20 Screw Mount Compatible for all DSLRs, Digital Cameras, Mirrorless Camera, Lenses, most Camcorders, GoPro devices, Binocular, Telescopes.
+Quick-Release Plate with Standard 1/4”-20 Screw Mount Compatible for all DSLRs, Digital Cameras, Mirrorless Camera, Lenses, most Camcorders, GoPro devices, Binocular, Telescopes.
 If you want more Quick-Release Plate for this Camera Tripod, please search "B082M2WNKP".